appsuite/tcserver-spring-boot-samples/README.md

 This project illustrates a very simple example of spring-boot-starter-tcserver usage.

-Currently spring-boot-starter-tcserver version 0.1.M5 only provides a drop in replacement for spring-boot-starter-tomcat.
+Currently spring-boot-starter-tcserver version 0.1.M6 only provides a drop in replacement for spring-boot-starter-tomcat.
 Additional functionality will be added in the next release.

 Prerequisites
 =============
 To use this example you will need

-* Access to Pivotal Commercial Maven Repository - https://repository.cloudfoundry.com/
+* Register for free access to Pivotal Commercial Maven Repository - [https://repository.cloudfoundry.com/]
 * JRE/JDK 7 or newer
 * Maven 3.2 or newer (Required by spring-boot-maven-plugin)